Evgeniia Lopareva: 2024–25 season: European silver and Grand Prix gold

-Lopareva/Brissaud made their season debut at the 2024 Shanghai Trophy, where they won the silver medal.
+Lopareva/Brissaud made their season debut at the 2024 Master's de Patinage, winning the gold medal.
+They followed this up with a silver medal at the 2024 Shanghai Trophy.
 Going on to compete on the 2024–25 Grand Prix circuit, they won the bronze medal at the 2024 Skate Canada International.
 At the 2024 Grand Prix de France, Lopareva and Brissaud had a surprise victory after Italian pre-event favourites Charlène Guignard and Marco Fabbri unexpectedly faltered during their free dance.
 Lopareva said she was “speechless and shocked” by the result, adding that it felt “amazing” to have achieved their goal of qualifying for the Grand Prix Final for the first time in their careers.
 Lopareva/Brissaud subsequently competed on the 2024–25 ISU Challenger Series, winning gold at both the 2024 CS Tallinn Trophy and the 2024 CS Warsaw Cup.

 At the Grand Prix Final, held on home ice in Grenoble, the Lopareva/Brissaud finished in sixth place.
 Both praised the support they had received from the French crowds, Brissaud remarking “when you first start the element, they clap.
 It's great!”
 Two weeks later, they captured their third consecutive national title at the 2025 French Championships.

 While the ice dance event at the 2025 European Championships had been widely perceived as a contest between defending champions Guignard/Fabbri and the British team Fear/Gibson, Lopareva/Brissaud unexpectedly came second in the rhythm dance, having bested the British in the segment by 1.18 points.
 They were second in the free dance as well, claiming the silver medal, their first at the European Championships.
 Brissaud admitted afterward: "It’s a surprise to finish second.
 We wanted to come for a medal, but we didn’t at all expect the silver."

 Lopareva/Brissaud were ninth in both segments at the 2025 World Championships in Boston, but came eighth overall, replicating their placement from the previous year.
 Lopareva reflected on their European silver medal as "the moment we really realized we had made a step forward this season."

 Selected to compete for Team France at the 2025 World Team Trophy, Lopareva/Brissaud finished fourth in the ice dance event and Team France placed fourth overall.